cyrillefrancois/openlca2bw/README.txt

 the main functiopn to import olca database to brightway is load_openLCA_IPC()

-To import you need to lauch OpenLCA, to open your database and activate the IPC protocol (Tool/Developer tools/IPC server) The default port value is 8080
+To import you need to lauch OpenLCA, to open your database and activate the IPC protocol from the OpenLCA software (Tool/Developer tools/IPC server)
+The default port value is 8080

 The function has default values and can be run without entries, nontheless all processes will be stored in one unique bw2 database ('EcoInvent').